sebhildebrandt/koa-micro-ts/docs/ARGS.md

 ### Getting commang line arguments

 `koa-micro-ts` comes with a build in tiny argument parser.
-It parses all command line arguments and returns them as amn JSON object.
+It parses all command line arguments and returns them as a JSON object:

 ```
 app.getArgs();
 ```

-This parses command line params and provide hem as a JSOn object:
+This will invoke parsing of command line arguments.
 They will be parsed as follows:

 | Example Parameter | Comment | JSON result |
 |---------|---------|---------|